thecodeofdaniel/thecodeofdaniel.github.io/content/projects/active-directory/_index.md

 +++
-title = 'Windows Active Directory' draft = true
+title = 'Windows Active Directory in Azure' draft = false
 +++

 ### Environments and Technologies Used